recmend/finos-docs/source/index.html.md

 `type` | string	| Type of document requested by the kyc endpoint (ssn card, ‘license’, ‘passport’, or ‘utility’) `notes` | string | Document notes
 `data` | string | base64 encoded file content

-# Users

-The users resource represents a person who uses a Finos account.
-This endpoint enables you to create and manage users on the Finos platform.

-This resource stores user attributes such as name, address, and date of birth, as well as financial information such as social security.

-## Create user

-## Retrieve user

-## Update user

-## List users

-## Search users

 # Accounts